Evidence-Based Psychotherapy for Valued Living

 University of North Carolina at Chapel Hill, B.A. in Psychology, Minor in Cognitive Science

 Dr. Heinz’s clinical training has broadly focused on biopsychosocial assessment and treatment of individuals with anxiety, trauma, and problematic substance use using evidence-based interventions.
-Dr. Heinz’s training experiences have occurred in inpatient settings as well as urban medical centers and outpatient community clinics, and span a range of diverse populations including veterans, LBGTQIA+ individuals, survivors of natural disasters, patients with chronic medical conditions, adolescents, and families.
+Dr. Heinz’s training experiences have occurred in inpatient settings as well as urban medical centers and outpatient community clinics, and span a range of diverse populations including veterans, entrepreneurs, LBGTQIA+ individuals, survivors of natural disasters, patients with chronic medical conditions, adolescents, and families.

 Research